thewoodfish/Substrate-C-Client-Library/README.md

 ### Progress now
 Currently working on step 1.
 Having difficulties in decoding a substrate chain Scale encoded data. ```main/substrate_interface.c``` contains the main code for the client and is still under dev. <br>
-Considering using the C++ Substrate library provided by USENET and wrapping it in C functions .

 Thank you!